 If you’re doing a chemistry practical on titration, and you are sure of the endpoint value in you first experiment.

-…just add +2 or -2 to your endpoint value to get the subsequent values
+Don’t waste your time carrying out another experiment.
+Just add +2 or -2 to your endpoint value to get the subsequent values

 Ratios and proportion: For a physics experiment that requires you to determine the current I, where length (l) is 15cm, 40cm, 50cm, 60cm and 70 cm.